cocteau/D3/README.md

-# scrolly
+# D3

-This will be our first scrollytelling site.
+This will be our first D3 site.